jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Question for You:** Should we require minimum photos per room?
 - [ ] YES - Require 4+ photos: Wide shot, 2+ damage close-ups, moisture meter reading
 - [ ] NO - Keep optional
-- [ ] CONDITIONAL - Based on room size or damage severity
+- [ ] CONDITIONAL - Based on room size or damage severity - Requires at least 4 per room.
+Do we add this to the room by room assesment?
+You do this before you right after you add the room dimensions?

-**Your Input:** What's the minimum acceptable per room?
+**Your Input:** What's the minimum acceptable per room? dont need to answer this.
 - Wide shot: ______ (required/optional)
 - Damage close-ups: ______ (how many?)
 - Moisture readings: ______ (required/optional)